Note: This post was revised on February 23rd, 2021, to reflect recent changes in interest rates.

 This meant I could now transfer my emergency fund (or any money I did not plan to invest) to an institution that respected me enough to pay me more than pennies.

 Make sure you aren’t leaving money on the table by keeping your savings in a bank that uses your money to make millions but isn’t returning the favor.

 I understand banks have a lot of expenses, and their duty is to keep our money safe.
 However, paying pennies to their customers is just plain disrespect.

 And if you’re wondering – The reason why Online Banks can pay interest rates that are higher than the norm is that they don’t have overhead expenses.
-All the work is done electronically, and they can afford to return the bulk of the money they are saving back to the consumer.
+All the work is done electronically, and they can afford to return the bulk of the money they are saving back to the customer.

 When it comes to your emergency fund and your savings, I encourage you to have that money growing for you at an online bank.

-One of my favorites is CIT Bank (*not associated with Citibank).
+#1 CIT Bank (*not associated with Citibank).